Los Angeles Wage Claim Attorneys Discuss This Common Employment Law Issue

 Last year, California passed SB 588, also known as the A Fair Day’s Pay Act.
 SB 588 allows the Labor Commissioner to place liens on businesses, or demand they cease operating in California.
 This new bill can make the process of receiving unpaid wages easier for some workers, as the consequences for businesses who do not pay are now much more severe.

-Labor law attorneys have experience helping affected workers gather evidence to bring cases against dishonest employers.
+Our wage claim attorneys have experience helping affected workers gather evidence to bring cases against dishonest employers.
 Wage claim disputes can be won, and it is important workers stand up and fight against theft.
+Contact us for a free consultation explaining your possible legal options.